 Until October 2012, Richard Schlagman was the proprietor and publisher of Phaidon Press, the world’s foremost publisher of books on the visual arts and culture.
 He acquired the Press in 1990 taking over the responsibility for resuscitating this eminent house that had, at that time, been in decline for a number of years.
 He collaborated with many of the world’s leading artists, architects, photographers, designers, chefs and authors.
 Prior to that, he started a consumer electronics business, while in his teens, and subsequently floated it on the London Stock Exchange.
 In 2009, he acquired Cahiers du cinéma, a French publication of legendary status.

-Iwona Blazwick is Director of the Whitechapel Gallery, London since 2001 and is a curator, critic and lecturer.
+Iwona Blazwick OBE is a curator, critic, and lecturer.
+She was the Director of the Whitechapel Gallery, London from 2001-2022 and has recently been appointed the Chair of the Royal Commission for AlUla’s Public Art Expert Panel.
 She was formerly at Tate Modern and London’s ICA as well as working as an independent curator in Europe and Japan.
 Blazwick is series editor of Whitechapel Gallery/MIT Documents of Contemporary Art.
 She has written monographs and articles on many contemporary artists and published extensively on themes and movements in modern and contemporary art, exhibition histories and art institutions.

 Sue Hubbard is a freelance art critic, novelist, award-winning poet, lecturer and broadcaster .
 Her poems have been read on Radio 3 and Radio 4 and she has contributed to many arts programmes including Kaleidoscope, Poetry Please, Night Waves and The Verb.
 Sue Hubbard’s latest novel Rainsongs, published by Duckworth and Overlook Press NY.
 She is a longstanding member of the Authors’ Club.